 Visit the Venetian Castle

 The village takes its name from the old fortress built by the Venetians in 1371-1374 and although named differently by its owners, it was always known as the “Castle of the Franks” or “Franco Castello”.
 Only the walls and towers remain from the Venetians, as the inner buildings and the battlements were built during the Ottoman occupation.
 During the Greek War of Independence, a battle was fought at this castle in 1828, yet the rebellious forces were massacred by the Turks.
 A beautiful legend continues from that day, with the ghosts of fallen soldiers appearing near the castle each May.
 These are called Drosoulites (dew men), as it has been explained as a meteorological phenomenon.
-Visitors of the castle can also see the ruins of the Early Christian Basilica of Agios Nikitas, as well as the small monastery of Agios Charalambos, with beautifully painted icons.
+Visitors of the castle can also see the ruins of the Early Christian Basilica of Agios Nikitas, as well as the small monastery and the beach of Agios Charalambos, with beautifully painted icons.

 Hike Imbros Gorge